-In the summer of 2010, Jim Delaney peeled the Big 12 North's most vital asset off its hands: the University of Nebraska.
+In the summer of 2010, Jim Delany peeled the Big 12 North's most vital asset off its hands: the University of Nebraska.
 It was the dick-swinging power move we've come to expect from the scion of collegiate athletics.
-Since then, Delaney has remained on the sideline while his adversaries have scrambled around throwing projected bags of money at various universities.
+Since then, Delany has remained on the sideline while his adversaries have scrambled around throwing projected bags of money at various universities.

 It was rumored this week the Big Ten (via pressure from ESPN?) might be eyeing Notre Dame, Rutgers, Maryland and Georgia Tech in a quest to attain 16 teams.
 According to From the Rumble Seat's report, the Big Ten could offer newcomers a 25-30 million dollar infusion into their athletic programs via broadcasting rights.
 (I think I've seen this porno before.)